hashicorp/terraform-website/content/source/docs/enterprise-beta/api/workspaces.html.md

 }
 ```

-## Create a Workspace without a VCS Repository
+## Create a Workspace Without a VCS Repository

 The default `/workspaces` endpoint creates a workspace without configuring the VCS connection (`ingress-trigger`).